There are two questions you should always ask when getting a mouse for 3D modeling: do you need 6DoF and secondly how many buttons do you need?

 The creative process in Blender, depending on what exactly you are building, can take a while.

 For this reason, you will need a mouse that’s comfortable to work on.
-To prevent Repetitive Strain Injuries (RSI), an ergonomic mouse is recommended.
+When we talk about mouse ergonomic, we talk about its grip, thumb rest, weight, and the overall shape.

 If you want to up your level in 3D modelling and want something that is precise and quick than you need to look into the best mouse for blender.